What do they do, and how do they work?

 Who would use this service?

-We would always recommend you ask the deaf person what service they would prefer, as this could change depending on the setting.
+We would always recommend you ask the deaf person what service they prefer, as this could change depending on the setting.